 Mizkan vs Yamaroku Aged

-Here’s the thing about these two tsuyu sauces, they are more geared towards true connoisseurs.
+Here’s the thing about these 2 tsuyu sauces: they’re more geared towards true connoisseurs.

 If it’s your first time trying this soup base, you might not be able to tell the nuanced differences.
 However, you’ll surely realize that Yamaroku aged tsuyu is much more delicate with well-pronounced dashi flavors.